-The 2016 College Board Regional Forums will highlight successful partnerships across the many professions and sectors of the education spectrum.
-With a focus on bridging the conversation, we aim to foster dialogue and highlight successful partnerships with high schools and two- and four- year colleges, enrollment officers and school counselors, admission and financial aid professionals, and curriculum leaders and academics, among others.
+The 2017 College Board Regional Forums will highlight successful partnerships across the many professions and sectors of the education spectrum.
+We aim to highlight successful partnerships with high schools and two- and four- year colleges, enrollment officers and school counselors, admission and financial aid professionals, and curriculum leaders and academics, among others.

 Interested in submitting a proposal?
 Here's what you need to know:

 The submission deadline for session proposals is Friday, May 13, 2016.

 Proposals will be evaluated by the Program Planning Committees in each of the six regions of the College Board.
 Each committee is a cross-professional group of educators from across the region.

 A strong preference will be given to proposals that: